-The role of the contact centre
+The role of the Contact Centre in Businesses

 Customer Operations executives are continually refining their service delivery models to accommodate for new digital strategies, new business growth, ever-increasing performance expectations of internal stakeholders or simply to cut further cost from their operating models.